-The ADO will need to consider the risk and restrictions relative to any training or competition venue where testing may take place, including any procedures that persons entering these venues must follow, what infection prevention and control measures are in place, the number of other people likely to be present at the venue, the location and layout of the doping control station to be used, and whether the doping control station is suitable based on the number of athletes to be tested and the number of SCP appointed.
-Consider requesting a secure doping control station be allocated at a training or competition venue so that it can be used solely for testing when SCP arrive at the testing location unannounced.
+The ADO will need to consider the risk and restrictions relative to any training or competition venue where testing may take place, including any procedures that persons entering these venues must follow, what infection prevention and control measures are in place, the number of other people likely to be present at the venue, the location and layout of the doping control station to be used, and whether the doping control station is suitable based on the number of athletes to be tested and the number of Sample Collection Personnel appointed.
+Consider requesting that a secure doping control station be allocated at a training or competition venue so that it can be used solely for testing when Sample Collection Personnel arrive at the testing location unannounced.

 Given each country is at a different phase of applying or lifting such restrictions, consider whether you can test athletes who are located in the relevant country and/or athletes located abroad.
-For a NADO or an IF requesting testing of an athlete overseas, they should liaise closely with the relevant NADO to ensure it is safe to do so and that relevant health and safety measures, as per any national authority regulations and current WADA COVID-19 guidance, can be put in place or considered.
+For a NADO or an International Federation requesting testing of an athlete overseas, they should liaise closely with the NADO of the relevant country, to ensure it is safe to do so and that relevant health and safety measures, as per any national authority regulations and current WADA COVID-19 guidance, can be put in place or considered.
+There should be consistency for athletes when they are tested by different sample collection authorities and Sample Collection Personnel within the same country.